Reloaded-Project/Reloaded-III/docs/Server/Load-Ordering.md

 ### Edge Case: Recursive Incompatibility

-!!! info

-    If Mod A disables Mod B which disables Mod C; Mod C should stay.
+!!! info "If Mod C disables Mod B which disables Mod A; Mod A should stay."

-!!! abstract "Log this case in console under 'info' level."
+!!! abstract "Log this using 'info' level."

 Consider the following: